Diet Articles | Free Diet Plans | Calories in Eggs | Weight Loss Photos: Before & After Pictures | Why am I Fat?

 Spray non-stick skillet with cooking spray and add sliced spuds.
 Cook until they reach preferred tenderness.
 Remove add mixed veggies and cook until done.
 Add salt, pepper and no calorie butter if desired.

-Calories: 1 small tator = 120 calories, 1/2 package of mixed veggies = 60 calories for a total of 180 calories
+Calories: 1 small tator = 120, 1/2 package of mixed veggies = 60 for a total of 180 kcals

 Another plus?
 The vegetables are a stronghold of the Food Pyramid packed with nutrients.